-- (1) Counsel must seek payment of costs from the adverse party if entitled to do so. - (2) With prior approval of the Court on a properly documented motion, counsel may obtain reimbursement for expenses reasonably incurred by appointed counsel or by counsel associated by appointed counsel.
-Reimbursement may be made from the Non-Appropriated Funds in an amount up to \$3,000.00.
-Reimbursement for expenses over \$3,000.00 must be approved by the Committee on Non-Appropriated Funds. - (3) The Court will not reimburse counsel: - (A) for costs personally taxed against appointed counsel or paid by the adverse party; or - (B) where a judgment or settlement was obtained for at least \$6,000.00. - (4) Reimbursement will generally be made at the conclusion of the representation.
-Where reimbursement is made on an interlocutory basis and appointed counsel later obtains a judgment or settlement of at least \$6,000.00, counsel must reimburse the Court for costs it has already paid to counsel.
+- (1) Counsel must seek payment of costs from the adverse party if entitled to do so. - (2) With prior approval of the court on a properly documented motion, counsel may obtain reimbursement for expenses reasonably incurred by appointed counsel or by counsel associated by appointed counsel.
+Reimbursement may be made from non-appropriated funds in an amount up to \$3,000.00.
+Reimbursement for expenses over \$3,000.00 must be approved by the Committee on Non-Appropriated Funds. - (3) The court will not reimburse counsel: - (A) for costs personally taxed against appointed counsel or paid by the adverse party; or - (B) where a judgment or settlement was obtained for at least

+(4) Reimbursement will generally be made at the conclusion of the representation.
+Where reimbursement is made on an interlocutory basis and appointed counsel later obtains a judgment or settlement of at least \$6,000.00, counsel must reimburse the court for costs it has already paid to counsel.